AshwinKatkar/SAPCAPM-2023-AD003/exercises/3_Create an SAP Fiori Elements-Based UI/Readme.md

 Select Destination name which you have created, and click on <b>Next</b> button.
 <br><br>![Image](./images/08.png)

-8. Give semantic object Give <b>manage</b> in Action field.
-Give <b> Application title</b> in title field.
-And subtitle is optional you give if you want. click on <b>Finish button.</b>
+8. Give semantic object , Give <b>manage</b> in Action field , Give <b> Application title</b> in title field.
+And subtitle is optional you can give if you want. click on <b>Finish button.</b>
 <br><br>![Image](./images/09.png)